 Our online education services primarily comprise of two aspects: online vocational training and virtual simulation experimental training.
 Students that sign up for our online vocational training can log into our platform and access pre-recorded courses in the areas of their professional development.
 Through our platform, virtual simulation technology training offers college students the opportunity to conduct experiments in a virtual environment as part of their curricula.
-In response to the recently announced "1+X" policy of the PRC Ministry of Education that requires students of certain selected universities and colleges to obtain vocational training certification in certain selected areas, see "Industry Overview - China's Online Vocational Education Market - Favorable Government Policies," we plan to expand our services to address subjects required by such policy in the near future.
+In response to the recently announced "1+X" policy of the PRC Ministry of Education that requires students of certain selected universities and colleges to obtain vocational training certification in six areas, we plan to expand our services to address subjects required by such policy in the near future.

 We currently operate three education platforms, including the Lifelong Education Public Service Platform that is freely accessible to students, teachers and members of our strategic partners, and the Vocational Training Platform and Virtual Simulation Experimental Training Platform to our fee-paying members.
 There are currently over 200 courses available on the Lifelong Education Public Service Platform covering a wide range of subjects.
 We also offer 407 vocational training courses on our Vocational Training Platform and 9 experimental programs on our Virtual Simulation Experimental Training Platform.
 We believe that our courses provide college and vocational school students with practical education to prepare them for jobs in industries with strong hiring demand and also help workers in rural and urban areas and reemployment groups with operational skill development.
-Compared to traditional classroombased teaching, which requires hiring and training of instructors in local sites, we are able to expand our geographic footprint to our users nationwide without impacting the quality of our course offerings and provide students and other groups across China with equal access to course materials given by experienced instructors.
+Compared to traditional classroom-based teaching, which requires hiring and training of instructors in local sites, we are able to expand our geographic footprint to our users nationwide without impacting the quality of our course offerings and provide students and other groups across China with equal access to course materials given by experienced instructors.

 The bulk of our revenue is generated from fees paid by registered members of our education platforms.
 We also generate revenue from technology services to private companies and government agencies.
 Since we launched our first online education platform in 2014, we have grown substantially.
-The number of registered members of our platforms has increased from 0.69 million as of December 31, 2014 to 26.3 million as of March 31, 2018, 50.8 million as of March 31, 2019 and 59.5 million as of September 30, 2019.
-The number of fee-paying members, including registered members of our vocational training platform and our virtual simulation experimental programs, increased from 49,936 as of December 31, 2014 to 1.3 million as of March 31, 2018, 2.3 million as of March 31, 2019 and 2.6 million as of September 30, 2019.
-Our revenue reached \$14.9 million in fiscal year 2018 and \$24.7 million in fiscal year 2019.
-Our revenue reached \$11.1 million in six months ended September 30, 2018 and \$13.4 million in six months ended September 30, 2019.
+The number of registered members of our platforms has increased from 0.69 million as of December 31, 2014 to 26.3 million as of March 31, 2018, 50.8 million as of March 31, 2019 and 68.5 million as of March 31, 2020.
+The number of fee-paying members, including registered members of our vocational training platform and our virtual simulation experimental programs, increased from 49,936 as of December 31, 2014 to 1.3 million as of March 31, 2018, 2.3 million as of March 31, 2019 and 3.1 million as of March 31, 2020.
+Our revenue reached \$14.9 million in fiscal year 2018, \$24.7 million in fiscal year 2019 and 28.6 million in fiscal year 2020.